n-elia/algobet/README.md

 are not allowed to place a bet with a higher stake, nor to bet twice.
 They also cannot place multiple bets with different options.

-The account creator has also to specify the Unix timestamp of the event end, and an amount of time - since event end - in which participants are allowed to request the payout, and the manager will not be able to delete the smart contract.
+The account creator has also to specify the Unix timestamps of the event start and end, and an amount of time - since event end - in which participants are allowed to request the payout while the manager will not be able to delete the smart contract.

 To support Algorand ecosystem development, particular focus has been given to the usage of the [beaker](https://github.com/algorand-devrel/beaker) development framework and to the implementation of smart